home-assistant/home-assistant.io/source/_integrations/starlingbank.markdown

 2. Follow the instructions to generate the QR code to scan within the Starling mobile app to authorize and link your bank account to the developer account.
 3. Head to the [Personal Access Section](https://developer.starlingbank.com/personal/token) of your developer account.
 4. Click "Create Token".
-5. Give your token a name e.g., "Home Assistant".
+5. Give your token a name, e.g., "Home Assistant".
 6. Tick the permissions "account:read" and "balance:read".
 The others you can leave un-ticked.
 7. Click "Create" and make a note of the newly created token, you will need this for your Home Assistant configuration.